cyberrakib360/cyberrakib360/README.md

 ## I'm a Developer, and Student!!

-- 🌱 I’m currently learning python and HTML
+- 🌱 I’m currently learning python, HTML and Lua
-- 🥅 2022 Goals: Learn python and HTML
+- 🥅 2022 Goals: Learn pytho, HTML and Lua
 - ⚡ Fun fact: I love to talk with people online

 ### Connect with me: